Computer Conservation Society

 Centre for Computing History

-Another small museum, this time in Haverhill, Suffolk, the Centre for Computing History has a large-collection of small computers and calculators.
-The Centre also provides equipment for use in film and television work.
-CCS members will probably have seen some of their machines without knowing it most notably on the BBC’s The IT Crowd.
-The Centre for Computing History is open by appointment.
+The Centre for Computing History in Cambridge has a collection of over 1,000 different machines, 11,000 software packages and 13,000 books/manuals/magazines.
+It is home to the MegaProcessor, a computer made entirely from discreet transistors, a unique teaching resource that shows students exactly how a microprocessor works, The Centre also provides equipment for use in film and television work.
+CCS members will probably have seen some of their machines without knowing it most notably on BBC’s The IT Crowd.
+The Centre for Computing History is open Wednesday to Sunday.

 See their website for details.